255BITS/255bits.com/pages/articles/hypergan-people/index.md

 # What is a GAN?

 A GAN is technique involving two neural networks, a generator and a discriminator.
 They are trained together but can be used independently.
 We are focusing on the generator in these results.
-Read the papers below for more detail.
+Links to relevant papers below.

 # More detail